whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/3d-modeling-for-laser-cutting-fusion-360.md

 1. Sketch out design ideas on paper or digital sketchbook
 2. Selecting 3D Modeling software, ideally a [parametric modeling](../../3d-modeling/parametric-modeling.md) program such as [Fusion 360](../../3d-modeling/fusion-360/fusion-360.md)
 3. Model the parts of your design paying attention to joints, where pieces meet, and how thick the material is.
 [User parameters](../../3d-modeling/fusion-360/basic-user-parameters-fusion-360.md) act as variables and allow the model to change based on user input
-4. Lay all of the parts flat
+4. Lay all of the parts flat [Lay Parts Flat for Laser Cutting in Fusion](lay-parts-flat-for-laser-cutting-fusion-360.md)
 5. Prepare a tool path that takes into account the width or kerf of the laser
-6. Export a DXF file for cutting
+6. Export a DXF file for cutting [Export Laser Cut Toolpaths to DXF in Fusion](export-laser-cut-toolpaths-to-dxf-fusion-360.md)
 7. Prepare the DXF file according to the instructions of a particular laser cutter.
+[Prepare DXF File for Laser Cutting](prepare-dxf-file-for-laser-cutting.md)

 ## Fusion Laser Cutting Guides